pryv/pryv.io-1.9.0-single-node-local/README.md

 # Local development with backloop dev

-This setup is based on the pryv.io-1.9.0-single-node template files using backloop.dev domain and SSL certficates.
+This setup is based on the pryv.io-1.9.0-single-node template files using [backloop.dev](https://backloop.dev/) domain and SSL certificates.

+This has been tested on ubuntu 22.04 with docker running as root.

 ## Prerequistory

 1- Docker & Docker-compose
-2- Login to pryv docker container repository (look for pryv-docker-key.json) 3- Set environement var `PRYV_CONF_ROOT` to match the directory with this file.
+2- Access rights and Pryv.io Entreprise edition docker container repository (look for pryv-docker-key.json) 3- Set environment var `PRYV_CONF_ROOT` to match the directory with this file.
-  This can be done with the following from this directory
+  This can be done with the following command from this directory.

   ```
   export PRYV_CONF_ROOT=`pwd`